 - Intrauterine Insemination (IUI): a procedure in which sperm is placed directly into a woman’s uterus.
 This increases the number of sperm that may potentially reach and fertilize an egg.

 - Intracytoplasmic Sperm Injection (ICSI): ICSI is commonly used for couples who are older, experiencing a male infertility challenge, or have not been successful with IVF.
 A single sperm is injected directly into an egg (instead of just being exposed to the egg) in order to increase the likelihood of fertilization.

 In addition to different medical methods of achieving pregnancy, there are varying ART scenarios that require the assistance of a skilled and experienced ART attorney.
 They include:

 - The egg or sperm (or both) may be donated, and the donors may be known or anonymous

-- The parents may opt to use a gestational carrier (surrogate), or woman who carries a baby to term on behalf of another couple.
-There are two primary types of surrogacy: gestational (the woman carries an embryo that is not genetically related to her on behalf of the intended parents) or traditional (in which the surrogate carries and delivers her own egg, which has been fertilized with sperm from an intended parent or a donor, and the surrogate delivers the child on behalf of the intended parents).
+- The parents may opt to use a gestational carrier, or woman who carries a baby to term on behalf of another couple.
+There are two primary types of surrogacy: gestational (the woman carries an embryo that is not genetically related to her on behalf of the intended parents) or traditional (in which the gestational carrier carries and delivers her own egg, which has been fertilized with sperm from an intended parent or a donor, and the gestational carrier delivers the child on behalf of the intended parents).